All Articles

 Just like with other types of financing, you’ll want to prepare for the loan application process.
 Since barndominiums are still somewhat unconventional, having your paperwork, plans, and ducks in a row can help you secure financing more quickly.

-When you’re ready to apply for a loan, have your credit score, documentation of your floor plans, and bids from contractors ready.
-In most cases, the more information you have, the better, include:
+When you’re ready to apply for a loan, the more information you have, the better.
+Include the following:

 Whether buying an existing barndominium or planning to build your own, you have options.